What is it?

 In the same way, our ACS must rely on correct and current data about what’s going on outside of and inside the body.
 Illness or pain can result when there’s a “glitch” in the information processing.
 NMT is a way to find these errors and deliver the correct information to the ACS.

-Common examples of information errors:
+Common examples of information errors in the ACS:

 What’s a session like?